simon-pepin/simon-pepin.github.io/teaching/diff_gal_FS18.md

 We will follow parts of the textbook

 - **Galois theory of linear differential equations (Springer Grundlehren der mathematischen Wissenschaften), Singer and Van der Put.**

+Another good introduction to the subject is the following paper:

+- **A first look at differential algebra, Hubbard and Littell**

 ### _Planning_: